 This year everyone’s talking about the gut microbiome and how important it is to have diversity of good bacteria in our gut to help not only our gut function, but also to help with our immune function and emotional state in terms of reducing anxiety and improving mood.

 Recently I heard one of the best lectures ever explaining the basics of the gut microbiome, prebiotics and probiotics.
 It was presented by Professor Kevin Whelan, Professor of Dietetics and Head of Department of Nutritional Sciences, Kings College, London.

 He explained that while we are making great advances into understanding how important the gut microbiome is, there is still so much more to learn and research.
 However, the key issue is our diet and how we can influence our gut microbiome by what we eat.

 Fortunately I was able to interview Professor Kevin Whelan on my radio segment with Denis Walter on 3AW a couple of weeks ago.
-Today I read with great interest the cover story in The Age Good Food section.
+Then I read with great interest the cover story in The Age Good Food section.

 Paula Goodyer’s excellent article challenged us to consider whether it’s a coincidence that as the number of overprocessed foods in our supermarkets has grown, the diversity of microbes living in our gut has shrunk.

 She contends that our “microbiome, as it’s called, can have so much influence on other parts of our body that it’s becoming recognised as an organ in its own right – and changes to its complex ecosystem are linked to a mixed bag of problems including inflammatory bowel disease, heart disease, Alzheimer’s, Parkinson’s disease, autism, depression and anxiety.”

 To understand the latest on diet and gut health, you can read her article here

 Eat the widest range of foods possible and try to cut out highly processed foods, particularly those high in fat and containing emulsifiers.